So, why would a man want to dye his beard white? Well, there are more reasons than you might initially have thought of.

 Whatever you want to do this for, it doesn’t matter.
 Just enjoy it, because it’s fun.
 You may be dressing up as Santa Claus, or you’re doing something entirely different.

 Once you’re ready to get back to your natural look, it’s time to wash it off.

-As I said, the beauty of these products is how easy they are to remove.
+As I said, the beauty of using a tempoary product is how easy they are to remove.
 You may be able to get away with just rinsing it off with water.

 Dyeing Your Beard White For Christmas – Santa Claus Tips

 - Consider brushing it beforehand.
 Running a boar bristle beard brush through can make it look fuller, straighter, and flatter.